Recently updated on December 15th, 2024 at 12:34 pm

 In addition to format differences in name, date, and address, there’re also significant differences in numbers, punctuation marks, and typesetting.

-💡 To make sure you’re not committing any of these formatting errors in your website localization for China strategy, check out best practices for a flawless Chinese technical translation.
+💡 To ensure you’re not committing any formatting errors in your website localization for China strategy, check out best practices for a flawless Chinese technical translation.

 # Currency